IDrumsey/ProLifeResponse/Project planning/responses.md

 <br>

 ## **Important disclaimer**
 If an argument doesn't have responses or resources written out yet, it does not mean there are no responses or resources out there for it.
-We just haven't got to it yet on this project.
+We just haven't got to it yet for this project.

 <br>
 <br>